Join the Movement - Sign the Delay Manifesto 📑

 Tracking options: This app is FULL of tracking options (bleeding, collection method, cravings, digestion, fluid, hair, pain, skin, stool, weight, temperature, emotions, energy, mental, motivation, sleep, social, appointments, exercise, party, sex, ailment, IUD, Injection, medication, patch pill, ring, tests).

-Pros: Written in a more medical/matter of fact way
+Pros: Written in a more medical/matter-of-fact way and no chat feature

 Age: Adults only (the secret chat is highly explicit)

 Tracking options: Similar to Clue, Flo offers multiple options for the user to track.
-These include sex/sex drive, mood, symptoms, discharge, and other (travel, stress, disease and injury, alcohol).
+These include mood, symptoms, discharge, digestion/stool, physical activity, and others (travel, stress, meditation, journaling, Kegel exercises, breathing exercises, and disease and injury).

 Pros: Flo is full of insights and articles, but most require a premium upgrade to access.
-The articles range from cycle phases, reproduction, nutrition, mental health, sexual wellness, and more.
-There is a lot of information for young women if they have questions but don’t have a trusted adult to talk to, however most are only accessed with a premium account.
-One thing to note is that some of the articles available in the premium account may be information you aren’t ready for your child to have access to quite yet.
+The articles range from cycle phases to reproduction, nutrition, mental health, sexual wellness, and more.
+There is a lot of information for young women if they have questions but don’t have a trusted adult to talk to, however, most are only accessed with a premium account.
+One thing to note is that some of the articles available in the premium account may be information you aren’t ready for your child to have access to yet.

 Our thoughts?
 This app is appropriate for adults.
 While Flo is chock full of information, it also means there is access to a lot of information your child isn’t ready for.